Pantry Panic

 Pantry Panic is the third animated cartoon short in the Woody Woodpecker series.
 Released theatrically on November 24, 1941, the film was produced by Walter Lantz Productions and distributed by Universal Pictures.
-This is the only cartoon of when Woody doesn't say "Guess Who?" in the opening titles, although his trademark laugh in the cartoon itself is still present.
+This is one of the very few cartoons where Woody doesn't say "Guess Who?" in the opening titles, although his trademark laugh in the cartoon itself is still present.

 Plot

-Woody stays behind to swim while the other birds in the forest migrate south for the winter.
-Just after the other birds leave, the cold of winter sets in instantly, to the point that Woody's swimming hole freezes solid after he jumps in.
-Woody does not worry, because he has stored up plenty of food.
-However, a snow storm enters his house and makes off with all of his possessions, food included.
+The local groundhog warns a community of birds that a winter storm is imminent; the birds all quickly head south before it arrives, except Woody, who wants to continue swimming.
+Winter suddenly arrives, freezing the swimming hole solid while Woody is mid-dive ("must be hard water"); Woody is initially unfazed, as he has stockpiled much food to wait the winter out—until a funnel cloud breaks down Woody's door and sucks away all of his food.

-Two weeks later, Woody is delusional and literally staring starvation, personified as something vaguely resembling the Grim Reaper, in the face.
-A month later, a hungry cat happens upon Woody's cabin (aware of the viewers reading one of the title cards and its description of said "hungry little kitty cat"), and conspires to eat the woodpecker.
-The famished Woody, however, plans just as quickly to eat the cat, and the two duel.
+Two weeks later, Woody is literally staring starvation, personified as something vaguely resembling the Grim Reaper, in the face.
+A month later, a hungry cat happens upon Woody's cabin (aware of the viewers reading one of the title cards and its description of said "hungry little kitty cat"), and conspires to eat the woodpecker, who likewise seeks to eat the cat.
+A battle ensues.
 Eventually, a moose appears at Woody's open door, and the starving cat and woodpecker chase after it to capture and eat it.
-Afterwards, however, the meal proves not to be enough to satisfy both Woody and the cat, who instantly resume their game of trying to eat each other.
+Afterwards, however, the meal proves not to be enough to satisfy Woody or the cat, who instantly resume their game of trying to eat each other.